sanity-io/sanity-template-gatsby-blog/README.md

 This template repo is used by Sanity.io to easily create deployed and configured projects through a web interface.
 You can test it by [creating this project](https://www.sanity.io/create?template=sanity-io%2Fsanity-template-gatsby-blog).

-The template contains both a Sanity.io Content Studio and a front-end in Gatsby.
+The template contains both a Sanity.io Sanity Studio and a front-end in Gatsby.
 Both are deployed on Netlify.

 Feel free to clone this template to create your own automagic project creation experiences.